neas5791/ITC322A1/README.md

 This will require IMPLEMENTING the single method of the COMPARABLE <T> INTERFACE and, to be perfectly strict, to make inherited equals() consistent with this.
 Points to note about the class are:

-  o The class provides basic state and functionality needed by more specialised accounts. o All concrete subclasses will need to IMPLEMENT a deposit() method, whose implementation may differ from one subclass
+  o The class provides basic state and functionality needed by more specialized accounts. o All concrete subclasses will need to IMPLEMENT a deposit() method, whose implementation may differ from one subclass
     to another.
   o Any subclasses may implement a withdraw() method, but this has not been made a requirement as some accounts types